DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Goggles prevent foreign bodies or hazardous liquids from entering the wearer's eyes.

-A mask or a respirator can prevent dust and infectious particles from being inhaled.
+A face mask or respirator can prevent dust and infectious particles from being inhaled.

 An apron, gown, or coverall can be used for body protection.